Does Your Office Furniture Meet WELL and BREEAM Standards?

 Table of Contents

-WELL and BREEAM certified office with ergonomic workstations acoustic booths and sustainably sourced furniture contributing to certification credits
+WELL and BREEAM certified office with ergonomic furniture acoustic zones and circular procurement credentials

 Key Takeaways

-Looking for furniture that supports your WELL or BREEAM targets?
-Talk to NORNORM about how our circular subscription can contribute to your certification goals.
+Pursuing WELL or BREEAM certification?
+Talk to NORNORM about how our circular model supports your certification programme.

 FAQs